Loading...

 How to consume Tomato Soup, Tomato And Cucumber Salad With Oil And Vinegar without glucose spikes

-Add a source of protein, such as grilled chicken or tofu, to your meal.
-This can help slow down the absorption of carbohydrates.
+Incorporate a source of lean protein into your meal, such as grilled chicken, tofu, or chickpeas.
+This can help slow the absorption of carbohydrates and reduce the spike.

 Choose Whole Grain Bread